 - Hear.
 Unless you’re in a soundproof room, you are going to be competing with outside sounds.
 A quality headset will ensure you hear only what’s important – your teacher, or your student.

 - Be heard.
 Headsets also have a built-in microphone, so that you’re speaking directly into a mic vs. trying to shout into some invisible hole located on the front of your laptop.

 How to choose the best headphones for language learning

 There are plenty of headsets out there that are both functional and affordable.
 You don’t have to spend much to go from ordinary to professional for the best headsets for online language classes.
 In most cases, a good headset is just good enough.

 How to choose the best headphones for language learning?

 These are the features that I expect from a headset for online tutoring and that I covered in my Jabra Evolve 20 review:

 - Good headphones.
-We don’t need excellent audio but just good audio because we’re basically doing video calls.
+We don’t need excellent audio quality but just good audio because we’re basically doing video calls.
 For this type of setup, you don’t need a top of the line pair of headphones, but you also want to avoid super-cheap headphones that break in a couple of months or just sound bad.
 You’re not going to listen to a symphony on Skype, but your counterpart’s voice should be clear even if your room is not completely quiet.